 Here are some other color ideas for getting a rich fall look…

 - black and white check with green

 - all white with one burnt orange dish

 - mustard yellow, deep aqua, and black

-Use them and use them liberally on a fall table!
+Pumpkins are nature’s perfect fall table element!
+They are quintessentially fall.
+Use them… and use them liberally on a fall table!

 All shapes and sizes will work together on a table.
-As for color, most of the time I use the same color pumpkin on the fall tables I set.
+Most of the time, I use the same color pumpkin on the fall tables I set.

 Here are a few ways to use pumpkins on a table…